alexanderthurn/1000-BTC-Challenge/README.md

 Base58 is an encoding format used to convert the binary Bitcoin addresses into an alphanumeric string that is easier to read and share.
 Unlike Base64, Base58 omits confusing characters like '0' (zero), 'O' (uppercase o), 'I' (uppercase i), and 'l' (lowercase L), as well as the characters '+' and '/', to improve readability.
 The final Bitcoin address is produced by adding the first four bytes of the double SHA256 checksum of (e) to the end of (f) before the Base58 encoding, to minimize transmission errors of the address.

 By applying these methods, a Bitcoin address is progressively generated from a private key, which can be used for transactions on the Bitcoin network.
+A very good source to learn more about it is this article [Generate BTC Private Key Explanation](https://groups.google.com/g/comp.lang.c/c/fbLnwQRBcPU?pli=1)

 ## Approach 00 - Understandable code

 The first approach stands as the simplest among the methods employed.
 It serves as an excellent starting point and is configured by default to solve the 17-bit challenge, provided there are no modifications to the code in line 45.
 Read the code and try to understand its used libraries.
-I know it is tough, as there are several methods used, but it is worth to use the time understand the concept.
-A very good source is also this article [Generate BTC Private Key Explanation](https://groups.google.com/g/comp.lang.c/c/fbLnwQRBcPU?pli=1)
+I know it is tough, as there are several methods used, but it is worth to use the time understand the concept and get familiar with the code.

 1. Install [Python 3](https://www.python.org/downloads/)
 2. Then: